Infinite ergodic theory meets Boltzmann statistics: Time and ensemble-averages

 This result can be obtained also from Birkhoff's ergodic hypothesis in standard Boltzmann-Gibbs theory.

-What is the corresponding behaviour for infinite ergodic theory?
+What is the corresponding behavior for weakly binding potentials where infinite ergodic theory is relevant?
 The observable $t_{x_1<x<x_2}/t$ is the finite-time average

 Let us first consider the ensemble-average of this observable, which is obtained by averaging over an ensemble of paths, each trajectory yielding its own residence time.
-We have
+Here we have

-To calculate this value we can switch the order of ensemble-averaging procedure with the time integration, and use $\langle I (x_1<x(t)<x_2)\rangle = \int_{x_1} ^{x_2} P_t(x) {\rm d} x$.
+To calculate this value we can switch the order of the ensemble-averaging procedure with the time integration, and use $\langle I (x_1<x(t)<x_2)\rangle = \int_{x_1} ^{x_2} P_t(x) {\rm d} x$.
 Now, we need to perform the time integration, however considering the long-time limit (and neglecting short-time effects), this calculation is straight forward: using $\mathcal{Z}_t = \sqrt{ \pi D t}$, Eq. (\ref{eq19}), we get

-The factor $2$ is a consequence of the time integration, since $\int_0 ^t t^{-1/2} {\rm d} t= 2 t^{1/2}$, and note that we may take here the lower limit of the integration to zero, without any effect on the long-time limit.
+The factor $2$ is a consequence of the time integration, since $\int_0 ^t t^{-1/2} {\rm d} t= 2 t^{1/2}$, and note that we may take here the lower limit of the integration to zero, without any affect on the long-time limit.

 As for the indicator function, now consider the averaged potential energy, with the uniform approximation, Eq. \eqref{UniformApproximation}: